thegworld/gtx-browser/docs/sublime_ide.md

 SublimeClang is a powerful autocompletion plugin for Sublime that uses the Clang static analyzer to provide real-time type and function completion and compilation errors on save.
-It works with Chromium with a script that finds and parses the appropriate \*.ninja files to find the necessary include paths for a given file.
+It works with GTx Browser with a script that finds and parses the appropriate \*.ninja files to find the necessary include paths for a given file.